-In this paper, we continue to explore the possibility that the breathing modes observed in \gaia\ DR2 are caused by the Milky Way's spiral structure.
-Using a high-resolution, self-consistent, star-forming simulation of a Milky Way-like galaxy, we study the characteristics of Solar Neighbourhood breathing modes driven by spiral structure.
-Previous studies of breathing modes either used perturbation theory \citep{Monarietal2016} and test particle simulations \citep{Faureetal2014} or used self-consistent simulations but lacked the high mass resolution necessary to sub-sample the stellar populations \citep{Debattista2014}.
-The novelty of our paper, aside from comparing directly with the \gaia\ DR2 data, lies in the fact that our high-resolution model allows us to explore how different populations participate in the breathing modes.
+In this paper, we continue to explore the possibility that the breathing motions observed in \gaia\ DR2 are caused by the Milky Way's spiral structure.
+Using a high-resolution, self-consistent, star-forming simulation of a Milky Way-like galaxy, we study the characteristics of the breathing motions driven by spiral structure.
+Previous studies of breathing motions either used perturbation theory \citep{Monarietal2016} and test particle simulations \citep{Faureetal2014} or used self-consistent simulations but lacked the high mass resolution necessary to sub-sample the stellar populations \citep{Debattista2014}.
+The novelty of our paper, aside from comparing directly with the \gaia\ DR2 data, lies in the fact that our high-resolution model allows us to explore how different populations participate in the breathing motions.

-The paper is organised as follows: Section~\ref{sec:numerical_details} provides the details of simulation, including quantifying the spiral structure present at our chosen snapshot, which, for simplicity, we refer to as `the model'.
-Section~\ref{sec:vert_velocity_nbodySPH} presents the breathing modes of the model.
+The paper is organised as follows: Section~\ref{sec:numerical_details} provides the details of the simulation, including quantifying the spiral structure present at our chosen snapshot, which, for simplicity, we refer to as `the model'.
+Section~\ref{sec:vert_velocity_nbodySPH} presents the breathing motions of the model.
+Section~\ref{sec:novel_technique} provides the details of a novel technique to detect/identify breathing motions from the variation of the bulk vertical motions.
 Section~\ref{sec:gaia_comparison} compares the vertical kinematic signatures of Milky Way stars with the trends obtained in the model.
 Section~\ref{sec:physical_explanation} discusses the {\it unique} fingerprint of spiral-driven vertical breathing motions, while Section~\ref{sec:discussion} summarises our main conclusions.